-1. If there is a ritual formula to say when I get shocking news, I am less likely to say something inappropriate.
+1. If there is a ritual formula to say when I get shocking news, I am less likely to say something inappropriate or, God forbid, cruel.
 Death is solemn, and even when it is expected, it can be a shock.
 People say stupid things when they are shocked.
 Having a script for the first few moments can be very helpful.

 2. The statement acknowledges that I do not know the sum of that person’s life.
 I am not qualified to stand in judgment upon them.
 By saying that only God is so qualified, I either affirm faith that God is the only true judge, or (if I am not a believer in a personal God) I acknowledge that only God, if there were such a person, can sit in judgment.

 3. Making a statement of humility (“I cannot judge”) reminds me not to say something stupid with my next words.

 4. If the death is tragic or inexplicable, it is a way of saying, “I do not understand how this could have happened” without starting a conversation about the possibilities.
 It keeps us away from platitudes that might get in the way of healthy grief, or other statements that might be unhelpful to the mourners.